 That night we drank more wine and gazed at the stars from the roof of the hotel.
 In Fuzhou, you might be able to see a handful of stars, but in Lianhe, you could see hundreds.
 I was even able to pick out constellations for the first time since moving to China, it was truly incredible.

 The next morning I took a peaceful walk through the countryside before hopping on a motorcycle and heading back to Lianhe to catch the bus to Youxi.
 When we got back to Youxi, we had a couple of hours to kill before our train.
 We found a little park and set up our hammock to relax and enjoy another beautiful spring day.
 As I dozed in the hammock I thought back our serendipitous encounters over the last couple of days.
 From the lady at the Youxi bus stop, to Jessie and her mom in Liane.
 Whenever we found ourselves in a difficult situation, someone seemed to materialize out of the ether to help us.
 Without any concrete plan or destination, we had left ourselves a bit open.
 I think people could sense that, and time after time strangers demonstrated random acts of kindness to do what they could to help us on our way.

 When the time came to head home we started walking to the bus stop as the sun dipped behind the mountains.
 We stopped to watch the sun slowly drift away, leaving the sky a warm, rich shade of orange.
 The perfect culmination to an incredible weekend.

-Sam Quackenbush is a teacher from the USA, currently working at our Rong Qiao branch.
+Sam Quackenbush is a teacher from the USA from our Rong Qiao branch.